ALTree/bigfloat/README.md

 ### Floatutils

-Package floatutils provides the implementation of a few additional operations (square root, exponentiation) for the standard library `big.Float` type.
+Package floatutils provides the implementation of a few additional operations (square root, exponentiation, natural logarithm) for the standard library `big.Float` type.

 #### Install